 Military Principles Significantly Complement Business Tactics, Says Straight-Talking Texas Entrepreneur

-In many ways, the knowledge gleaned from four years of college does not compare to what a person can learn at infantry school, says successful Texas businessman David M. Smith.
+In many ways, the knowledge gleaned from attending an infantry school can be utilized by the aspiring entrepreneur, according to successful Texas businessman David M. Smith.

 “The Army provided me with more fun and interesting experiences and principles than college.
 I spent a lot of time in the company of officers and immersing myself in reading military classics,” says Smith, author of “The Texas Spirit.”

 “Most students in MBA programs nationwide will never have that military experience, which is why I’ve condensed what I’ve learned into 10 essential principles.”

 Smith says the following aphorisms apply to both military and business endeavors.

 • Take the offensive to win.
 Defense alone never wins.
 There have been numerous efforts in history to construct some form of “impregnable” defense that will withstand all invaders; ultimately, none were successful.
 Whether in war, sports or the business world, victory depends upon taking some kind of offensive initiative.

 • When defense is necessary, fall back carefully, with a plan and while firing.
 Cancer, for example, is a war millions face.
 If a patient is to survive, he or she must take proactive measures – to fire and fall back – with treatments such as chemotherapy.
 In other words, your best defense is often your best offense.

 • Be prepared to use your last option to decimate an invader, but only if you must.
 Infantry officers call it the FPL – final protective line, which acts like an overdrive on a vehicle.
 An FPL uses all weaponry to fire at once, continuously firing down a single pre-planned, narrow lane.
 Depending on the stakes, parties at a business negotiation, for example, should know their FPL option.